Shared memory parallelism: multithreading & multiprocessing

 Running an example shared memory parallel program

-The script is in the slurm-folder.
-You can call the script with python pi.py --nprocs=C N, where N is the number of iterations to be done by the algorithm and C is the number of processors to be used for the parallel calculation.
+To utilize parallelism written into the script you can run it with the arguments python3 slurm/pi.py --nprocs=C N, where N is the number of iterations to be done by the algorithm and C is the number of processors to be used for the parallel calculation.

 Let’s run the program with two processes using srun: